-With each planned method, Dynamics NAV generates worksheet entries assuming infinite capacity.
-Work center and machine center capacity is not considered when you develop schedules.
+With each planned method, Business Central generates worksheet entries assuming infinite capacity.
+Work centre and machine centre capacity is not considered when you develop schedules.

 The Calculate Regenerative Plan function is the most common process.
 The Calculate Plan and Carry out Action Messages functions, however, can be used to run the Calculate Net Change Plan process.